ZhyarUoS/pubmed-text-classification/README.md

     - Jupyter Notebook 100.0%

 Instructions:
-    - Since the data set must be downloaded separately using the cloning of the repository, follow the instructions given in the file readme for setting up and running it.
+    - Downloaded the dataset separately.
+Then, using the cloning of the repository.